Which Class is Right for Me?

 This class is for those who fancy breaking a sweat before chilling out.
 The 18-step Wudang Fist form mixes slow moves from Tai Chi with faster movements from Wudang Kung Fu, making it accessible to people of all fitness levels.
 Students can expect a rigorous warm-up, partnerwork, basic skills from across the spectrum of Chinese martial arts, group practise of the 18-step Form and meditation.
 The aim of this class is to improve strength and teach tools for stress relief.

 To drop in for just one class costs £15, and to book a block of five costs £60 (which works out to £12 per class).
 The five classes can be attended at any point within the term, but cannot be rolled over to the next term.

 TRADITIONAL WUDANG TAI CHI

-This two-hour class is for those who want to learn Tai Chi in the most traditional way.
-It features a thorough stretch warm-up, standing stake, basic skills and the 36-step secret transmission Wudang Tai Chi form.
-Through prolonged basic skills practise, students learn to feel their internal energy and focus the mind, which are then combined to create the ‘internal powers‘ of Tai Chi, and expressed in the 36-step Tai Chi form.
-The aim of this class is internal alchemy – the evolution of body and mind for a more harmonious and interesting experience of life23 The class contains both absolute beginners and intermediate level students, and is suitable for people of average health level and above.
+This 90-minute class is for those who want to learn Tai Chi in the most traditional way.
+It features a stretch warm-up, standing stake, basic skills, partnerwork and the 13 Principles Wudang Tai Chi form.
+Through prolonged basic skills practise, students learn to feel their internal energy and focus the mind, which are then combined to create the ‘internal powers‘ of Tai Chi, and expressed in the Tai Chi form.
+This class is taught by Lucia and her most experienced students.
+Individual tuition is given according to the level of the students, making the class suitable for absolute beginners as well as experienced students.

-Saturday Mornings @ Various Parks in North East London 11am-1pm
+Saturday Mornings @ Various Locations in North East London 11am-1pm